tanker327/py_lib_starter/README.md

 ## Acknowledgments

 - Inspired by modern Python packaging best practices
-- Built with tools and patterns from the Python community
+- Built with tools from the Python ecosystem
-- Thanks to all contributors and users
+- Structured following community standards